Gladwell Tea Party Podcast

-Whilst you may still gain some health benefits from tea bags you will gain many more from loose leaf tea.
-My theory is that you will like the taste better and will WANT to DRINK MORE therefore giving yourself the gift of good health.
+Whilst you may still gain some health benefits from tea bags, you will gain many more from loose leaf tea.
+My theory is that you will like the taste better and want to DRINK MORE, giving yourself the gift of good health.

 the tea lady

-The past month in the tasting room at Selby Gardens we have had many European visitors, especially British.
-When they hear me speak we inevitably talk about where we are from and the type of tea we drink.
+The past month in the tasting room at Selby Gardens, we have had many European visitors, especially British.
+When they hear me speak, we inevitably talk about where we are from and the type of tea we drink.
 Talking Tea, as I say.

-The choices being PG Tips, Typhoo, Yorkshire, Twinning’s etc. basically all the well known tea bags available.
-There was also a gentleman who mentioned Brooke Bond which was a real blast from the past!
-He was married to an American, and lives in Sarasota.
-His wife sourced the tea for him and he was very pleased.
+The choices being PG Tips, Typhoo, Yorkshire, Twinning’s, etc., basically all the well-known tea bags available.
+There was also a gentleman who mentioned Brooke Bond, who was a real blast from the past!
+He was married to an American and lives in Sarasota.
+His wife sourced the tea for him, and he was very pleased.

-So where did the name caddy come from?
+So, where did the name caddy come from?
 During the early British trading days in Asia, a language called “pidgin English” was created to facilitate commerce.
-Composed of English, Portuguese and Indian words pronounced in Chinese, “Pidgin” is actually the word which was used for “do business”.
-The term “caddy” is from the Chinese word for one pound, which was the standard size for a tea container.
+Composed of English, Portuguese and Indian words pronounced in Chinese, “Pidgin” is actually the word which was used for “do business.”
+The term “caddy” is from the Chinese word for one pound, the standard size for a tea container.

-We meet such nice people when talk tea.
-Great stories and legends are exchanged, and memories evoked when we talk about this amazing drink called TEA.
+We meet such nice people when we start talking about tea.
+Great stories and legends are exchanged, and memories are evoked when we talk about this amazing drink called TEA.